Andrew256CRO/Java_final_Specifier/README.md

-# JavaHomework-2
+# Java_final_Specifier
-This is Java homework number 2 that I had to make.
-It shows all the cases where the 'final' access specifier can be used and what it does.
+This shows all the cases where the 'final' access specifier can be used and what it does.